ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ## Firewall and High Availability
 {: #vpc-transit-firewall-and-high-availability}
 {: step}
-To prevent a firewall from becoming a single point of failure it is possible to add a VPC Network Load Balancer to distribute traffic to the zonal firewalls.
+To prevent a firewall-router from becoming a single point of failure it is possible to add a VPC Network Load Balancer to distribute traffic to the zonal firewall-routers.

 ![vpc-transit-ha-firewall](images/vpc-transit-hidden/vpc-transit-ha-firewall.svg){: class="center"}

-This diagram shows a single zone with a network load balancer fronting two firewalls.
+This diagram shows a single zone with a network load balancer fronting two firewall-routers.
 To optionally see this constructed it is required to change the configuration and apply again.

 config_tf/terraform.tfvars: